Mastering Fundraising Galas: How to Communicate Your Mission Effectively

 Every gala, auction, or fundraising dinner is unique, but success begins with thoughtful design.
 Think of your event as a theatre for giving—every detail should reinforce your mission and inspire generosity.

-When everyone knows their role, your guests feel the synergy—and that energy translates into greater giving.
+When everyone knows their role, our guests feel the synergy—and that energy translates into greater giving.

 When to Do It: Timing Your Run of Show